 “Sacred Heart is a lot larger than KRB and also has different sports, such as lacrosse and crew,” Ruby said.
 “At KRB, we play sports such as Touch Football and netball.”

-Yet perhaps the most noticeable disparity is the winter climate in Connecticut.
-Since schools in Melbourne and Sydney are currently on summer break, Maddie, Isabel, Ruby and Eleanor readjusted to waking up early and commuting to school in frigid temperatures.
+nce schools in Melbourne and Sydney are currently on summer break, Maddie, Isabel, Ruby and Eleanor readjusted to waking up early and commuting to school in frigid temperatures.

-“The biggest difference between Greenwich and Melbourne is definitely the cold.
+”“The biggest difference between Greenwich and Melbourne is definitely the cold.
 Melbourne winters are nothing like this and it never snows,” Eleanor said.
-“It’s definitely been pretty weird waking up at 6:45 and putting on my uniform in the morning.”
+“It’s definitely been pretty weird waking up at 6:45 and putting on my uniform in the morning.

-Since they are in Greenwich for nearly a month, the students have a lot of new experiences and activities they are excited to try, such as dining at American restaurants and sightseeing.
+Since they are in Greenwich for nearly a month, the students have a lot of new experiences and activities they are excited to try, such as

 “I’m really excited to eat a lot more Chipotle, since we don’t have it in Australia, and spend some time in New York City,” Eleanor said.

-“We were most excited to walk around and see all the sights in NYC and Greenwich and also do some shopping.
+They are also explore everything New York City and Greenwich have to offer, including the cultural attractions and shops, such as Rockefeller Center, Fifth Avenue and Times Square.“We were most excited to walk around and see all the sights in NYC and Greenwich and also do some shopping.
 Meeting new people was also another exciting prospect,” Ruby said.

 “The biggest similarity is definitely how close the community is.
 I love how all the lockers are covered in photos from friends, and how sweet and upbeat everyone has been,” Eleanor said.
 “This is really similar to the vibes at my school, so it’s been a really cool atmosphere.”